- Market Research

 5. Kincheloe, Joe.
 L. Berry, Kathleen, Rigour and Complexity in Educational Research (2005)

 7. Interpretivism (or antipositivism) is a view that social research should not be subject to the same methods of investigation as the natural world.
 Gerber, John J. Macionis, Linda M. Sociology (7th Canadian ed.) page 32 (2010)

 8. An ‘outlier’ or outlying observation deviates markedly from other members of the sample in which it occurs.
 Grubbs, F. E. “Procedures for detecting outlying observations in samples”, Technometrics 11 (1): 1–21 (February 1969)

 Focus groups are a tried and tested qualitative research staple, having risen to prominence in the 1950s (1).
-Yet in today’s highly competitive environment relying on focus groups alone is limiting.
+Yet in today’s highly competitive environment relying on simple focus groups alone is limiting.
 If everyone just uses focus groups how can anyone possibly unearth new insights (2)?